↓

 In an interview with Justine Smith of Cult MTL, Rose hinted at how the film’s title came about, saying that after she moved to the Montreal borough of Outremont: “I started taking my kids to school around here, and I’d just roll up dressed like whatever, but these other women were perfect.
 I’d walk down Laurier, and there would be these perfect women in cars, waiting.
 Is this their only time alone?
 Are they waiting for their kids?
 Waiting for someone else?”

 Original music for the film comes from Swedish-Canadian indie rock band THUS OWLS (Erika and Simon Angell).
-“Lovers Are Falling“, the song heard over the closing credits and the short scene that follows them, has been nominated for Best Original Song at the Canadian Screen Awards.
+“Lovers Are Falling“, the song heard over the closing credits and the short scene that follows them, was nominated for Best Original Song at the 2022 Canadian Screen Awards.

 WOMAN IN CAR can be streamed on TUBI.